Best Roth IRA accounts of 2025

 Fundrise

-Fundrise is a relatively new player on the scene, and it’s known for getting investors access to real estate.
+Fundrise is known for getting everyday investors access to private real estate deals.
 Real estate is a popular investment, and because it tends to pay cash dividends, it can be a smart investment inside a Roth IRA, where dividends are earned tax-free.
-Fundrise won’t be a good choice for all investors, but for those looking for this niche, it could be a snug fit.
+Fundrise won’t be a good choice for all investors, but for those looking for this niche of real estate investing, it could be a snug fit.

 Fundrise creates real estate investment trusts, or REITs, using investors’ money to buy real estate or mortgages.
 It also offers a more speculative set of funds that use investors’ money to develop residential real estate.
 These investments tend to offer sizable dividends and some opportunity for appreciation over time.
-Like many alternative investments, Fundrise’s offerings require you to lock in your money for years, though you may be able to get it out with a penalty.
+Like many alternative investments, Fundrise’s offerings require you to lock in your money for years, so you don't want to invest money you'll need anytime soon.

 Schwab Intelligent Portfolios

-If you’re a fan of Schwab’s investor-friendly street cred but don’t want to invest your Roth IRA yourself, consider its robo-advisor: Schwab Intelligent Portfolios.
+If you’re a fan of Schwab’s investor-friendly street cred but don’t want to invest your Roth IRA on your own, consider its robo-advisor: Schwab Intelligent Portfolios.
 This service will create a portfolio based on your financial needs, including when you want the money and how much risk you want to take.

 One of the biggest positives of Schwab’s robo-advisor is its management cost: zero.
-That’s right, you won’t pay Schwab anything for managing your account, but you’ll still have to pay for the funds that you’re invested in, as you would anywhere.
-Schwab invests your money in its in-house funds, and these funds remain some of the market’s cheapest.
-So you’re putting the relatively low Roth annual maximum contribution into nearly full effect.
+That’s right, you won’t pay Schwab anything for managing your account, but you’ll still have to pay any expense ratios for the mutual funds or ETFs that you’re invested in, as you would anywhere.
+But Schwab invests your money in its in-house funds, which are some of the market’s cheapest.

-Perhaps the key downside for potential customers: Schwab requires a $5,000 minimum deposit to get started in the base service, though admittedly that’s less than one year’s maximum IRA contribution.
-If you want the premium tier, you’ll need $25,000 to get going.
+Perhaps the main downside for potential Schwab customers, though, is the $5,000 minimum deposit required to get started in the base service.
+Still, that’s less than one year’s maximum IRA contribution.

 Vanguard